henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 - Are there any outlier(s)?
 - What about your assembly?
 Does it seems close to these ones?

-### Raw data congruency

 One way to evaluate an assembly is to map back reads and check if they are congruent with the contigs/scaffolds.
 Moreover, alignments alone are able to give us a lot of informations about the assemblies and the genome content.

-We will look into three pipelines based on this approach:
+We will look into three tools based on this approach:

 - QAtools: unpublished, available on-line on git-hub.
 - REAPR: publication "REAPR: a universal tool for genome assembly evaluation"
 - FRCbam: publication "Re-evaluating assembly evaluation with Feature Responses Curves"

-but first of all let us genearate the alignments.
+but first of all let us generate the alignments.

-### Read Alignment
+### 02 - Read Alignment

 We will now see how to align both PE and MP reads against an assembly (scaffolded sequences).
 This step is time consuming, you can do it manually on one assembly to try the various steps.
 You are strongly encouraged to try this on your own assembly.

 You need to work in the following directory:

 ```
-~/AV_Exercise/04_align
+~/AV_Exercise/02_read_mapping
 ```

 To automatically generate all the alignments run `sh run_alignments.sh` (this will take ~30 minutes)

 To softlink here pre-computed results run `sh run_softlinkAlignments.sh` (this will take ~2 minutes as PicardTools are exectued)

-Let us see the various steps, we will use velvet assembly:
+These are the different steps to map the reads to the assembly.
+I will use the "velvet" assembly, but feel free to use any of them:

-Create directory and collect all data:
+Create directory and collect all data using soft links:

 ```
 $ mkdir velvet
 $ cd velvet
-$ ln -s ~/AV_Exercise/02_assemblies/velvet/Staphylococcus_aureus.velvet.scf.fasta .
+$ ln -s ~/AV_Exercise/assemblies/velvet/Staphylococcus_aureus.velvet.scf.fasta .
-$ ln -s ~/AV_Exercise/01_data/PE/Staphylococcus_aureus_PE_1.fastq .
+$ ln -s ~/AV_Exercise/data/PE/Staphylococcus_aureus_PE_1.fastq .
-$ ln -s ~/AV_Exercise/01_data/PE/Staphylococcus_aureus_PE_2.fastq .
+$ ln -s ~/AV_Exercise/data/PE/Staphylococcus_aureus_PE_2.fastq .
-$ ln -s ~/AV_Exercise/01_data/MP_rc/Staphylococcus_aureus_MP_rc_1.fastq .
+$ ln -s ~/AV_Exercise/data/MP_rc/Staphylococcus_aureus_MP_rc_1.fastq .
-$ ln -s ~/AV_Exercise/01_data/MP_rc/Staphylococcus_aureus_MP_rc_2.fastq .
+$ ln -s ~/AV_Exercise/data/MP_rc/Staphylococcus_aureus_MP_rc_2.fastq .
 ```

-Now assembly and reads are reachable from our local directory.
-N.B. we are using soft-links this is high reccomended in order to avoid data duplication.
+Now assembly and reads are available from our local directory. **Note**: we are using soft-links - and this is highly recommended in order to avoid using too much space.
+Have a backup copy, and one working copy, that's all you'll ever need!

 Now create index: